-- ACHA local and federal funds for staff time to administer the homeownership program and to assist with ongoing mortgages for those who qualify; - Boys & Girls Club -private funds to administer the scholarship program and provide additional scholarships to those who are unable to access CDBG funding; - CATCH, Inc. private funds to administer the program; - City of Meridian local funds to pay staff salaries; - MDC local funds to pay administrative salaries, design costs, and a portion of the construction costs; and - The Jesse Tree of Idaho -private funds will be used to administer the program and provide additional assistance to those who are unable to access CDBG funding.
+- ACHA local and federal funds for staff time to administer the homeownership program and to assist with ongoing mortgages for those who qualify; - Boys & Girls Club private funds to administer the scholarship program and provide additional scholarships to those who are unable to access CDBG funding; - CATCH, Inc. private funds to administer the program; - City of Meridian local funds to pay staff salaries; - The Jesse Tree of Idaho -private funds will be used to administer the program and provide additional assistance to those who are unable to access CDBG funding.